primer/octicons/README.md

 ### Ruby

-If your environment is Ruby on Rails, we have a [octicons_helper](https://github.com/primer/octicons_helper) gem available that renders SVG in your page.
+If your environment is Ruby on Rails, we have an [octicons_helper](https://github.com/primer/octicons_helper) gem available that renders SVG in your page.
 The octicons_helper uses the [octicons_gem](https://github.com/primer/octicons_gem) to do the computing and reading of the SVG files.

 ### Jekyll